My warmest welcome to my personal page

 My name is Ardavan Khoshnood and I was born on April 1982 in Tehran, Iran.
 When I was born, Iran had a few years earlier witnessed an Islamic revolution that turned the country from a modern monarchy to an Islamic republic, a theocracy.
 Two years before I was born, a brutal war had also broken between Iran and Iraq.
 No one knew then that the war would last for nine years.

 In the late 80’s, I and my little brother, together with our mother, left Iran and reunited with our father in Norway.
 In the mid 80’s, my father had left Iran after combating the newly formed Islamic theocracy since 1979.
 Until 1999 we lived in Norway when we moved to Malmö and Sweden.

 After completing high school, I started medical studies at Lund University.
 I graduated in 2011, and since 2014 I have been a resident in emergency medicine at Skåne University Hospital in Lund.
-I am also a PhD student in clinical medicine with focus in emergency medicine.
+Since November 2017, I hold a PhD degree in clinical medicine with focus on emergency medicine.

 As I have also had a solid interest in society and social topics throughout my life, I have also, to the extent that I could and had the opportunity, also tried to study various subjects of interest.
 In 2014, therefore, I took my two-year Master’s Degree in Criminology from Malmö University, where I am today active as a criminologist and researcher in the field of profiling, criminal intelligence and violent crimes.